 Healthcare providers are able to access the Freespira dashboard using a unique login and password to monitor patient progress as they work toward meeting their daily/weekly goals during the 28-day protocol.
 This dashboard also provides clinical outcomes, using data from the symptom assessments that patients complete each week.

-One coverage example is Highmark Health, who offers Freespira as a covered benefit for eligible commercial insurance members who are over 18 years of age and have panic disorder, panic attacks, or PTSD.
-Deductibles and co-insurance apply.
-For patients who receive Freespira through employers, there are no out-of-pocket costs associate with product use.
-Freespira is also offered as self-pay product if insurance companies to not offer coverage.
+Coverage examples include Highmark Health and Children’s Community Health Plan, who offer Freespira as a covered benefit for eligible insurance members with panic disorder, panic attacks, or PTSD.
+For patients who receive Freespira through employers, Comcast for example, there are no out-of-pocket costs associated with product use.
+Freespira is also offered as a self-pay product if insurance companies do not offer coverage.

 Freespira is available in: